caynine9/Term4-pemrogramanweb2/README.md

 * **Missing APP_KEY:**
 All you need to do is generate a new key.
 Paste it in the `.env` file on the `APP_KEY=` section.

+## Resources

+* SB-Admin2 Template by StartBootstrap https://startbootstrap.com/theme/sb-admin-2
+* and more to come...

 ## License